-Every photo you’ve ever uploaded onto Facebook is available to view in their separate albums, complete with comments and a trove of metadata.
+All the photos you’ve ever uploaded onto Facebook are available to view in their separate albums, complete with comments and a trove of metadata.

-From this information, they know what camera you used, what exposure and ISO speed you used, where you took the photo, and from where you uploaded it.
+From this information, Facebook knows what camera you used, what exposure and ISO speed you used, where you took the photo, and from where you uploaded it.
 From your photos, Facebook knows where you took them, and therefore where you were and, depending on how often you take and upload photos, how long you were there for.

-One thing you don’t see are the photos you’ve deleted after users pressured Facebook into removing deleted photos from their servers in 2012.
-But as we saw from Max Schrem’s tweet, they may well still have them but just chose not to include them in your downloaded archive.
+One thing you don’t see are the photos you’ve deleted after users pressured Facebook into removing deleted photos from its servers in 2012.
+But as we saw from Max Schrem’s tweet, it may well still have them but just chose not to include them in your downloaded archive.

 4. All your faces

 With every photo uploaded with your face on it, Facebook’s rather ominously named DeepFace technology can identify you with 97.35% accuracy.
 Deepface performs better than the FBI’s facial recognition technology, which has a still-impressive 85% accuracy.